kitttn/temptest/Debugging.md

 This page contains information on debugging AP/GP bridge and SVC firmware images using the [Segger J-Link Pro JTAG interface](http://www.segger.com/jlink-pro.html).

-###General Information
+###How To Use Multiple J-Link Dongles

-If you're using multiple J-Link JTAG interfaces, you'll need to identify each by their serial number.
+If you're using multiple J-Link JTAG dongles (e.g. to debug two bridges at once, or a bridge and the SVC), you'll need to identify each by their serial number.
 The serial number of the J-Link Pro is on a label on the bottom.
 Copy the numeric value following "S/N:".
 We'll refer to this value as **$JLINK_SN** in the steps below.

 Also if you're using multiple JTAG interfaces, you'll need to specify a unique port when launching the J-Link GDB server.
 This port number can be any value 9999 or less, but it has to be unique for each GDB server instance.
 We'll refer to this value as **$JLINK_PORT** in the steps below.